WillBrubaker/awesome-surveys/readme.txt

 1. Allows the creation of any number of surveys to collect data from visitors to your site.
 2. Build your survey forms with the powerful built-in form builder.
+3. Optionally require login or cookie authentication in order for a user to take the survey.
-2. Publish your surveys on pages or posts by including a shortcode.
+4. Publish your surveys on pages or posts by including a shortcode.
-3. Advanced form field validation is included.
+5. Advanced form field validation is included.
-4. View results of your surveys in the admin area of your WordPress site.
+6. View results of your surveys in the admin area of your WordPress site.
-5. Contextual help available for many of the survey builder options
+7. Contextual help available for many of the survey builder options
-6. Extendable through action/filter hooks.
+8. Extendable through action/filter hooks.

 == Installation ==